ctontario/slate/source/includes/_QuickSTART.md

 ```

 Updates or creates an approval record for a quickSTART site.
+The site must not be completed

 ### HTTP Request